naigueldev/advanced-database/README.md

 # SQL and PL/SQL Exercises

-Exercises elaborated in the system analysis and development course at UPF - Passo Fundo - RS
+Exercises elaborated in the System Analysis and Development course at UPF - Passo Fundo - RS

 ## About PL/SQL